Samsung unveils next-gen flagship at Mobile World Congress

 The rumors certainly paint a picture of a premium phone that could give the iPhone X a serious run for its money.
 And a new report from German site Win Future corroborates many of the rumors we've been tracking for weeks: a face unlock tool to rival Apple's Face ID; a possible (but unlikely) virtual fingerprint reader; and new color options including lilac purple.

-Plus there's everything we've learned about Qualcomm's's Snapdragon 845 processor, which is likely to power the Galaxy S9, and which is raising our expectations for some serious advancements in camera and security technology.
+Plus there's everything we've learned about Qualcomm's's Snapdragon 845 processor, which is likely to power the Galaxy S9 and is raising our expectations for some serious advancements in camera along with security technology.
 Samsung's new series of YouTube ads strengthens the case for suspected camera upgrades that will enable superfast focus, enhanced slow-motion, low-light capture -- and animated emojis, like the ones first seen on the iPhone X.

 But our greatest hope for the Galaxy S9 concerns design more than technology.
 We're fired up about the seemingly likely prospect of Samsung relocating the flagship's fingerprint sensor to a more ergonomic position -- below the rear camera lens instead of to its side -- which would eliminate our biggest hangup with the Galaxy S8.